sftpplus/sftpplus-docs/docs/configuration-auth/accounts.rst

          * X.509 SSL/TLS certificate.
          * Empty
 :Description:
-    This option specifies the list of valid SSH public keys for this account.
+    This option specifies the list of valid SSH public keys for this account, to be used for `publickey` and `hostbased` authentication method, as covered by RFC 4252.

     The public SSH key can also be extracted from an X.509 certificate.
     When that is the case, only a single key per X.509 certificate is supported.